GlobalEcologyLab/poems/cran-comments.md

   translocations (28:49)

 Conover, Iman, et and al are all from an academic citation.
 Stochasticity and translocations are words, indeed common ones in our field of ecology.

+## revdepcheck results

+We checked 2 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages